 Material: There are several material options.
 Nitrile (Blank) Viton (V), Silicone (S), EPDM (E), Carboxylated Nitrile (X), HNBR (H), Polyacrylate (P), and Teflon (T).

 Selecting the Right Oil Seal

 Material selection is important to the life of a radial shaft seal.
 The elastomer’s resistance to temperature, abrasion, chemicals, weather, sunlight and ozone can affect a profile’s longevity and performance.
 The two most prevalent materials are Nitrile and Viton.
-Other materials are also available to address specific applications.
+See our Oil Seal Materials page for details on compounds and chemical compatibility.

 Lip selection is driven by the media type, shaft speed, pressure, temperature and contamination parameters.
-The media used in the majority of applications is either oil and grease.
-Lip designs generally include a spring when the media is oil because of its higher viscosity as compared to Grease.
-There is also a double spring design when there is media on both sides of the Oil Seal.
+The media used in the majority of applications is either oil or grease.
+Lip designs generally include a spring when the media is oil because of its higher viscosity as compared to grease.
+There is also a double spring design when there is media on both sides of the oil seal.
 Lip designs can also include a secondary lip which purpose is to mitigate particulates from reaching the sealing lip.

 ‘S’ Lip – single lip with spring.
 The spring is to ensure sealing of oils versus grease.
 Used in more benign environments.